 Dr. San Milan 55:53

-Yeah, and I think there’s a combination of both to write I think that it’s important to keep simulating all the way until the race.
-But yeah, different blocks, where you just really, really focused on, on working hard, without to a point that you might blow up and that you need a month recovery, which is the typical thing that happens in triathletes, if you if you observe the tapering of triathletes, it’s in many trails, which is a whole month into my opinion, that’s the wrong approach.
-Because if you have to taper a whole month, for a race, that means that you probably blew up and got overtrained.
-And this is what usually happens, I would say that 75 to 80% of all travelers, their chronic overtraining state.
+Yeah, and I think there’s a combination of both too, right, I think that it’s important to keep simulating all the way until the race.
+But yeah, different blocks, where you just really, really focused on, on working hard, without to a point that you might blow up and that you need a month recovery, which is the typical thing that happens in triathletes, if you observe the tapering of triathletes, it may take triatheletes a whole month and to my opinion, that’s the wrong approach because if you have to taper a whole month for a race, that means that you probably blew up and got overtrained.
+And this is what usually happens, I would say that 75 to 80% of all triathletes, their chronic overtraining state.
 And eventually, this is why they need a whole month to taper for a week.
-And finally they’re fresh and new for an event and find it they’re fresh, and they feel good.
+And finally they’re fresh and new for an event and finally, they’re fresh, and they feel good.
 And this isn’t working, right.
-But I really seen that you can or triathletes can do much better.
-By tapering choose the last week of an event without killing themselves doing so many intensities and so much training in the months before.
-So I think it’s a little bit of that balance.
-That is That is important.
+But I really think that you can – or triathletes – can do much better by tapering just the last week of an event without killing themselves doing so many intensities and so much training in the months before.
+So I think it’s a little bit of that balance that is important.
 Right?
-We see, you know, writers going into the Tour de France, they don’t taper one month before, right?
+We see, you know, riders going into the Tour de France, they don’t taper one month before, right?
 They taper five, six days before.
 So this is why I think that that balance is important.
 And again, the monitoring for that is going to help you a lot because it’s going to dictate how well you’re training.
-And if you and this is why I keep insisting in this.
-And I’ve been doing blood analysis for 25 years and it’s been it’s been a great, great tool.
-Because this helps this is continued continuously is helping me to understand how an athlete is assimilating both training and competition, and how we need to adjust the training accordingly.
-And he happens all the time.
-There are many things that you can control in training.
-But in the competition, there are things that you cannot control.
-And this is why you need to adapt, you know and do things differently.
+And if you – and this is why I keep insisting in this and I’ve been doing blood analysis for 25 years and it’s been it’s been a great, great tool – because this helps, this continued – continuously is helping me to understand how an athlete is assimilating both training and competition, and how we need to adjust the training accordingly.
+And it happens all the time.
+There are many things that you can control in training but in the competition, there are things that you cannot control.
+And this is why you need to adapt, you know and do think differently.

 That was another episode of Fast Talk.
 Subscribe to Fast Talk wherever you prefer to find your favorite podcast.
 Be sure to leave us a rating and a review.
-The thoughts and opinions expressed on Talk are those of the individual, especially Grant he doesn’t technically work for us.
+The thoughts and opinions expressed on Fask Talk are those of the individual – especially Grant, he doesn’t technically work for us.
 As always –

 Trevor Connor 58:22